 Join us on the water!
-We are experts at boating, canoeing, swimming and fishing, because we get to do it all, all the time!
+We are experts at boating, canoeing, swimming and fishing, because do it all, all the time!
 The lakes are a 4 season playground.
 There’s multiple public access points, so we never miss a chance to get wet.

 The Bonnechere River

 The Bonnechere River travels 145km from its source in Algonquin Park to the Ottawa River at Castleford.
 It connects lakes, communities and cultures.
 It weaves our history together.
 The river has served as a main travel way for people and a log driving route for timber.
 It has powered grist mills, electricity generating dams and multiple industries.
 The bountiful fish and wildlife of the Bonnechere have sustained populations for thousands of years and continue to do so today.
 The waters offer everything from exciting recreation to calming relaxation.
 We welcome all travellers to The Bonnechere River, the heart of our valley.

 Public Beaches: Rotary Beach, 178 Jane Street, Eganville (behind the arena)

 Free Public Boat Launch: Water Street, Eganville, small boats and canoes/kayaks only

 Fourth Chute on the Bonnechere River

 The Bonnechere is marked by 5 Chutes (waterfalls) of varying height.
 The falls created obstacles for floating lumber downriver, so the loggers created chutes to bypass them.
 Although the physical chutes are long gone, the name has stuck.
 At the Fourth Chute, the Bonnechere plunges over a small ridge then continues to the main falls, dropping aproximately 35 feet over large square blocks of limestone.